-Calculation of capital requirements under Pillar I and Pillar II
+Calculation of capital requirements under SREP

-The table presents a breakdown of the capital requirements and the risk-weighted exposure amounts as of 31 December 2019 and 31 December 2018.
 According to the respective regulations on capital requirements, the capital base of a financial undertaking is required to correspond to a minimum of 8% of the sum of RWA of credit risk, market risk and operational risk as calculated under Pillar I. Additional capital requirements, buffers and other factors are determined under Pillar II.